egarcia8/Basic-C-Sharp-Projects/README.md

 This is an MVC web application that utilizes Entity Framework 6 for data access and a Code First workflow.

 <h3>Anonymous Income Comparison</h3>
-This is console application that takes user's input to calcuate a comparison between to users' incomes.
+This is console application that takes user's input to calcuate a comparison between two users' incomes.

 <h3>To Do List</h3>
-In this conosole application I created a basic to do list focusing on encapsulation.
+In this conosole application, I created a basic to do list focusing on encapsulation.

 <h2>Technical Skills</h2>
 <ul>